guidrymwg/AppWidgetDemo/README.md

 # AppWidgetDemo
-Examples of creating Android app widgets for homescreen and lock screen.
+Examples of creating Android app widgets for the homescreen.

 The projects in these repositories correspond to individual lessons in the free online android programming course at http://eagle.phys.utk.edu/guidry/android/